microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 TypeScript injects a handful of helper functions such as `__extends` for inheritance, `__assign` for spread operator in object literals and JSX elements, and `__awaiter` for async functions.

-Previously there were two options either:
+Previously there were two options:

  1. inject helpers in *every* file that needs them, or
  2. no helpers at all with `--noEmitHelpers`.